Skip to main content

 }

-Creating Message Handler Methods
+Creating Message Handlers

 When you create a business operation class for use with EnsLib.HTTP.OutboundAdapterOpens in a new tab, typically your biggest task is writing message handlers for use with this adapter, that is, methods that receive production messages and then perform various HTTP operations.